Death and Dying Workshop

-This is a workshop for contemplating the reality and spiritual meaning of death and dying.
-During the day, we’ll explore our fears, concerns, hopes and experience, considering our own passing and those around us.
-What does it mean to practice with death and dying?
-Through exercises, discussion and meditation, space will be made to confront a natural part of life we rarely turn attention towards.
+This is a workshop for contemplating the reality of death and dying for each of us.
+During the day, we’ll explore our fears, concerns and hopes for our own passing and look into the experience we’ve had with death that has shaped our orientation.
+How does Zen practice inform the end of an individual human life?
+Through exercises, discussion and meditation, space will be made to open up to a natural part of life we rarely turn attention towards.
 Beyond all odds, most of us secretly hope it won’t happen to us.
-And yet, when we see into the nature of birth and death, we can face our fears and find liberation in meeting death with courage and clarity.
+If we clarify the true nature of birth and death, we face our fears and find liberation in meeting death with insight, courage and compassion.

 Thich Nhat Hanh’s The Five Remembrances: